VijayShankar10/MODULE--9/EX5.md

 To Write the Right rotate module of the red black tree in CPP.

 ## Algorithm:
 1. Start the program.
-2. Define a class `Temperature` with:
-   - A private data member `celsius`.
-   - Public methods to:
-     - Read Celsius value.
-     - Convert Celsius to Fahrenheit using the formula:
-       \[
-       Fahrenheit = (Celsius \times 9/5) + 32
-       \]
-     - Display the results.
-3. In the `main()` function:
+2. In the `main()` function:
    - Create an object of `Temperature`.
    - Call the methods to read input, perform conversion, and display results.
-4. Stop the program.
+3. Stop the program.

 ## Program:
 ```cpp